sebajans/sebajans/README.md

 ## Hi there 👋

-# Sebastian Jans - Frontend Web Developer & Designer

 ## About Me
-I am Sebastian Jans, a frontend web developer and designer from Germany, currently residing in Spain.
+I am Sebastian Jans, a frontend developer and designer from Germany, currently residing in Valencia, Spain.
 I specialize in creating dynamic and responsive websites using SvelteKit, ReactJS, TailwindCSS, and ShadCN.

 ## Services
 - **Web Development**: Building efficient and scalable web applications.